semgrep/semgrep/docs/pattern-features.md

 ### Ellipsis Operator

-The ellipsis operator (`...`) abstracts away sequences.
+The **ellipsis operator** (`...`) abstracts away sequences of zero or more arguments, statements, characters, and more.

 In other words, it allows you to gloss over the details so you can focus on what's important.

 #### Function Calls

 The ellipsis operator can be used to search for specific function calls or function calls with specific arguments.
-To search for all calls to a specific
+To search for all calls to a specific function, regardless of its arguments:
-function:

 ```text
 pattern: insecure_function(...)